International Research

 Request a letter of support for a current or upcoming grant proposal(s) which include international partners, connecting RIT to an international network, or creating international opportunities for our students and faculty.
 Reach out to James Myers and Lyndsey McGrath to facilitate a letter of support.

 Initiate a formal research agreement to support your partnership activity through the RIT International Partnership Request form.
-Types of formal research agreements include memorandums of understanding (MOU), student exchange, and undergraduate and graduate pathway programs.
+Formal research agreements include memorandums of understanding (MOU) to support exploration of partnership opportunities which may lead to new research initiatives, collaboration, or access to resources.
+Additional agreements may be required as research and collaboration progress.

 Develop Research Experiences